Frequently asked questions #

 kosli expect deploymenct abc.exe --artifact-type file

-The flag is spelled correctly, but there is a typo in deploymenct.
-Same error will pop up if you're trying to use a command that is not present in the version of kosli cli you are using.
+Note that there is a typo in deploymenct.
+This error will pop up if you're trying to use a command that is not present in the version of the kosli CLI you are using.

 Do I have to provide all the flags all the time? #

-A number of flags won't change their values often (or at all) between commands, like --owner
+A number of flags won't change their values often (or at all) between commands, like --org

 .
-Some will differ between e.g. workflows, like --pipeline
+Some will differ between e.g. workflows, like --flow

 .
 You can define them as environment variable to avoid unnecessary redundancy.
 Check Environment variables section to learn more.